 Leptospirosis - Dogs infected with this disease can suffer liver and kidney damage, and they will need a long course of treatment if they're to fully recover.
 This disease can also be passed on humans!

 Distemper - Distemper is spread through discharges from the nose and eyes of dogs.
 Symptoms can include listlessness, fever, coughing, diarrhoea, and vomiting.
 The canine distemper virus attacks many major organs - including the nervous system - and may cause permanent damage, even if your dog recovers.

 Infectious Canine Hepatitis - Canine Hepatitis is transmitted among dogs by contact with secretions such as saliva, infected urine, and faeces, resulting in similar symptoms to those of canine distemper.
 If left untreated, canine hepatitis can result in liver failure, eye damage, and breathing problems, while the course of the disease can range from mild to fatal.

-Just like dogs, your cat needs vaccinations against several ailments that can impact the wellbeing of your pet.
+Just like dogs, your cats and kittens need vaccinations against several ailments that can impact the wellbeing of your pet.

 You can immunise against various feline illnesses by scheduling your cat vaccinations; these are the four most common diseases that we recommend vaccinating against:

 - Feline Viral Rhinotracheitis

 Feline Leukaemia (FeLV) - Kittens tend to be more susceptible to FeLV infection.
 Cats are commonly infected orally, by ingestion of the virus.
 The virus replicates locally in tissues and rapidly spreads to local lymphoid tissue.
 It can cause cancerous conditions such as leukaemia to a wide range of secondary infections caused by the destruction of the immune system.
 Several cat vaccinations are available, and these generally appear to provide a valuable level of protection against infection.